3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 screen_off_devices: Auto Lights
 ```

 The main control macro `SET_AUTO_LIGHTS` has been rewritten & integrated into the system.
+If you have the old version in your My_Macros.cfg file please delete or comment it out!

 Be sure to restart Moonraker & KlipperScreen before use!